Janome Educators

 She is excited to join the Janome family as an educator.
 Shelley is enthusiastic and interested in all types of sewing; currently embroidery and bagmaking are specific interests.
 Learning the myriad of techniques used in art quilting is her next area of textile design, if you have a favorite technique to share please do so when you see her at a dealer or quilt show.
 She lives in Oregon so look for her on the road in the Western US.

-She is a professional digitizer, quilter, crafter and seamstress specializing in anything by machine.
-Susan has also authored many articles for different sewing industry magazines and newsletters as well as having published her own designs and patterns.
+She is a professional digitizer, quilter, crafter, and seamstress specializing in anything by machine!
+Susan has trained Janome dealers, authored many articles for different sewing industry publications, and published her own designs and patterns.
+She also hosts her own personal YouTube channel that gives further support for both Janome dealers and consumers.

 DEALERS